NVIDIAGameWorks/RayTracingDenoiser/README.md

   float3 finalShadowMoreExotic = shadowData.yzw;
   ```

+## INTERACTION WITH PATH TRACERS

+Notes:
+- read *INTEGRATION GUIDE, RECOMMENDATIONS AND GOOD PRACTICES* section (below)
+- path length MUST be separated into diffuse path and specular path.
+To familiarize yourself with required data, run the NRD sample and look at ambient / specular occlusion outputs (it's denoised hit distance)
+- do not pass *sum of lengths of all segments* as *hit distance*.
+Use `NRD_GetCorrectedHitDist` instead (for diffuse signal only hit distance of the first bounce is needed for *REBLUR*)
+- hit distance (path length) MUST not include primary hit distance
+- accumulation in NRD is driven by roughness.
+Zero roughness means "less accumulation".
+It implicitly means that stochastically sampled smooth dielectrics (getting very low probability of specular sampling) are a problematic case (at least for classic path tracers)
+- for *REBLUR* normalized hit distances should be averaged in case of many paths sampling (not real distances)
+- noisy radiance inputs MUST not include material information at primary hits, i.e. radiance (not irradiance) is needed
+- Probabilistic sampling for 2nd+ bounces is absolutely acceptable, but when casting rays from the primary hit position it's better cast 2 paths - one for diffuse and another one for specular (it also solves the problem of hit distance separation)

 ## INTEGRATION GUIDE, RECOMMENDATIONS AND GOOD PRACTICES

 Denoising is not a panacea or miracle.
 Denoising works best with ray tracing results produced by a suitable form of importance sampling.
 Additionally, *NRD* has its own restrictions.
 The following suggestions should help to achieve best image quality: